FDF is committed to working with FoodDrinkEurope, regulatory authorities and

 acrylamide in food has established a series of “indicative values” were

-published under Commission Recommendation of 8 November 2013 on investigations into the
+published under Commission Recommendation of 8 November 2013 on investigations

 levels of acrylamide in food.These “indicative values” are not prescribed by